Jonathan-Greve/GuildWarsMapBrowser/README.md

 - And more

 ## How to use
-- You might need vc_redist_x86 (Microsoft Visual c++ Redistributable) that you can get [here][https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170] ([direct download link][https://aka.ms/vs/17/release/vc_redist.x86.exe])
+- You might need vc_redist_x86 (Microsoft Visual c++ Redistributable) that you can get [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) or [direct download link](https://aka.ms/vs/17/release/vc_redist.x86.exe).
-- Download GuildWarsMapBrowser.exe from [releases][https://github.com/Jonathan-Greve/GuildWarsMapBrowser/releases] and run it.
+- Download GuildWarsMapBrowser.exe from [releases](https://github.com/Jonathan-Greve/GuildWarsMapBrowser/releases) and run it.
-- To import into Blender see the guide in the release notes or check [this reddit post][https://www.reddit.com/r/GuildWars/comments/17wnlj3/guild_wars_map_browser_v50_exporting_to_blender]
+- To import into Blender see the guide in the release notes or check [this reddit post](https://www.reddit.com/r/GuildWars/comments/17wnlj3/guild_wars_map_browser_v50_exporting_to_blender)

 ## Preview